mojombo/mastering-git-basics/branch/branch.md

 !SLIDE

-# Let's induce a merge conflict
+# What about merge conflicts?